 Those records which are student educational records as defined by FERPA and maintained Office of Disability Services are subject to the rights set forth in the University's FERPA policy.
 The records maintained by the Office which are subject to the ADA will be handled as so required.

 Protected Health Information properly disclosed at your request by Student Health Services and Counseling Services to another health care provider can be disclosed by them without the knowledge of Student Health Services and Counseling Services.
-Information shared with a third party by the Office of Disability Services may be disclosed by them without the Office's knowledge.

 If you are using Counseling Services, the counselor may ask you to see a medical doctor to help determine if there is a medical condition, medication or other physical basis for a condition which needs medical attention.
 Continued counseling services may depend on cooperation with results of such referral, sharing referral results with my counselor, receiving additional service determined by my counselor, the counselor's ability to confer with other service providers, and establishing a counselor-approved ongoing cooperative team of service providers.
 You also have the right to discontinue counseling services at any time by notifying your counselor and your counselor may terminate Counseling Services if it is determined that your treatment needs require resources or competencies beyond those available at Counseling Services.